spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 - A Private Cloud Gateway (PCG) that you install into a MAAS cloud using a local installer will facilitate communication between Palette and MAAS.
 This is necessary because the MAAS control plane is typically not exposed directly to the internet.

-- When the PCG is installed, it registers itself with Palette's SaaS portal and enables secure communication between the SaaS portal and the private cloud environment.
+- When the PCG is installed, it registers itself with a Palette instance and enables secure communication between the SaaS portal and the private cloud environment.
 The gateway enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.

 ![maas_cluster_architecture.png](/maas_cluster_architecture.png)